 Positive coping and relaxation skills for managing stress can help protect teens against suicidal thoughts and suicide attempts.

-Contact us today to learn more and get started on the path to healing.
+Contact us today to learn more about our children and teen mental health programs so your family can get started on the path to healing.

 Sources